ivanahcosta/ivanahcosta.github.io/README.md

 # ivanahcosta.github.io

-Ivana is a Digital Designer and Web Developer based in São Paulo, Brasil.
+Ivana is a Front-end Developer based in São Paulo, Brazil.

 ## Stack